theatre-js/theatre/build_tests/README.md

 7. Use the
    [Hello world](https://docs.theatrejs.com/getting-started/install/#install-theatre)
-   example from the docs for creating a `Theatre.js` project in it
+   example from the docs for creating a `Theatre.js` project

 8. Make sure that you add a `yarn build` script to the repo, because the it will be used to build the project in the CI.